BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - byte *buffer is a pointer to a buffer containing binary data.
+  - byte *buffer is a pointer to a buffer containing binary data.

-Â  - size_t bufferSize it the number of bytes binary data in the buffer.
+  - size_t bufferSize it the number of bytes binary data in the buffer.

 **Return value**